Lake Hill Neighborhood Master Plan

 Lake Hill Vicinity Map

-The Lake Hill Neighborhood Master Plan will be developed over a six-month time frame, with many opportunities for stakeholder and public input to help shape the neighborhood.
-The planning process kicked off on March 1, 2016, and will extend through September 2016.
-At this time, we anticipate that construction on the site will take place in phases, beginning in spring/summer 2017, based on the phasing and financing recommendations in the master plan.
+The Lake Hill Neighborhood Master Plan was developed over a yearlong time frame, with many opportunities for stakeholder and public input to help shape the neighborhood.
+The planning process kicked off on March 1, 2016, and extended through spring 2017.

 - Site analysis, baseline information gathering and initial stakeholder and public outreach to gather ideas and input.